 Alternatively, you can specify the download URL of the Gradle distribution.
 The gradlew command will use this URL to download

-If you specify neither a Gradle version or download URL, the gradlew command will by default download whichever version
+If you specified neither a Gradle version nor download URL, the gradlew command will download whichever version

 of Gradle was used to generate the wrapper files.

-If you don't want any download to happen when your project is build via gradlew, simply add the Gradle
+If you don't want any download to happen when your project is built via gradlew, simply add the Gradle

 distribution zip to your version control at the location specified by your wrapper configuration.